 This would allow us to use independence while conditioning on the event that $M$ is typical and avoid invoking the union bound while applying this argument to all $n \times n$ principal minors.

 0.1in \emph{2.
 From spectral properties of $M$ to spectral properties of $B$.}

 In the second step, we fix a typical $M$, and consider the spectral properties of its rank one perturbation $B$.
-We expect $B$ to behave like $M$ with an exceptional eigenvector almost parallel to $l$ and cooresponding eigenvalue close to $\sqrt{\frac{p\left(n+2\right)}{1-p}}$.
-We will quantify these properties in Definition (\ref{cond:Btypical}) in section \ref{subsec:Typical B}.
+We expect $B$ to behave like $M$ with an exceptional eigenvector almost parallel to $l$ and the corresponding eigenvalue close to $\sqrt{\frac{p\left(n+2\right)}{1-p}}$.
+We will quantify these properties in Definition \ref{cond:Btypical} in Section \ref{subsec:Typical B}.

 0.1in \emph{3.
 Concentration of $w_{i}^{\top}G\left(E\right)w_{j}-d_{ij}+E$.}